Fantastic Four: First Steps (comic)

 Fantastic Four: First Steps is a prequel tie-in comic published by Marvel Comics for the Marvel Studios film The Fantastic Four: First Steps.
 The comic was written by Matt Fraction, with art from Mark Buckingham and a cover by Phil Noto.
 Fraction and Marvel Comics worked closely with Marvel Studios to create the comic, having it be set within the Marvel Cinematic Universe (MCU) to tell the origin story of the Fantastic Four.

-It was published in July 2025 ahead of the film's release, and received positive reviews from critics.
+Fantastic Four: First Steps was published on July 9, 2025, ahead of the film's release later that month, and received positive reviews from critics.
+Additional one-shot comics were released quarterly in 2026 with the titles Fantastic Four: First Foes.
+They explored additional moments of the team's early adventures as well as origins for their foes René Rodin / Mad Thinker, Shalla-Bal / Silver Surfer, Dragon Man, and Bentley Wittman / Wizard.

 Plot

 Reed Richards, Ben Grimm, Johnny Storm, and Sue Storm pilot a spaceship, but are bombarded with celestial radiation and have to return to Earth.
-They isolate themselves in a building Rocket City at Reed's insistence in order to fully understand the way their physiologies were changed and ensure they were not a danger to others.
+They isolate themselves in a building in Rocket City at Reed's insistence in order to fully understand the way their physiologies were changed and ensure they were not a danger to others.
 Having learned to control their new superpowers, the group get frustrated with their isolation and decide to leave when they see Harvey Elder leading an attack on New York City.

 They arrive in New York City and are met by paparazzi, when Giganto appears from underground.
-Sue works to protect civilians while Reed, Ben, and Johnny attack Giganto.
-Sue eventually creates a forcefield around Giganto, suffocating him.
+Sue Storm works to protect civilians while Richards, Grimm, and Johnny Storm attack Giganto.
+Sue Storm eventually creates a forcefield around Giganto, suffocating him.
 Suddenly, the Pan Am Building falls into the ground as flashbacks reveal that Elder is attacking out of revenge for the surface world's drilling into his underground society, Subterranea.
 The team, now dubbed the Fantastic Four, reach the ground floor of the Pan Am Building, where Elder orders his army to attack.
 A pregnant Moloid gets trapped in a forcefield, worrying Elder and causing him to surrender and end the attack.
 Elder is taken into the Fantastic Four's custody while the team discuss the pregnant attacker's dedication to the cause.

-Sue approaches Elder in custody, and Elder reveals that he studied with Sue's grandfather.
-Sue acknowledges Subterranea as a society and asks how the people of Subterranea and the people of the surface world can coexist peacefully.
-Sue helps Elder guarantee sovereignty for Subterranea, and the Fantastic Four help to rebuild the underground city as they are recognized by the public as a team of superheroes.
+Sue Storm approaches Elder in custody, and Elder reveals that he studied with her grandfather.
+Storm acknowledges Subterranea as a society and asks how the people of Subterranea and the people of the surface world can coexist peacefully.
+Storm helps Elder guarantee sovereignty for Subterranea, and the Fantastic Four help to rebuild the underground city as they are recognized by the public as a team of superheroes.